The Power of Self-Monitoring: Helping Kids Work Independently

 5. Have Regular Reflection Conversations

-After finishing a task, ask the child:
+After finishing a task, engage the child in conversation.
+Ask questions like:

 “How did you stay focused?”